Postgraduate

 Can you tell us about yourself?

-It's common in all university interviews, including university admission interviews and it’s also common at work interviews as well.
-The way to answer this is by telling the truth.
-Talk about yourself, but make it relevant to your PhD and to your study-subject, your interviewer is there to see how you will fit into university life, so the more passion you show for your course, the better it will be.
+It's common in all university interviews as well as job interviews.
+Talk about yourself, but make it relevant to your PhD and your study-subject.
+Your interviewer is there to see how you will fit into university life, so the more passion you show for your course, the better it will be.

 Why do you want to study a PhD?